learn-co-curriculum/dsc-building-an-svm-using-scikit-learn-lab/README.md

 ## Objectives

 You will be able to:
-- Use scikit-learn to build a linear SVM when there are 2 groups
+- Use sci-kit learn to build a linear SVM when there are 2 groups
-- Use scikit-learn to build a linear SVM when there are more than 2 groups
+- Use sci-kit learn to build a linear SVM when there are more than 2 groups

-## Generate four data sets in scikit-learn
+## Generate four data sets in sci-kit learn

 To start, here's some code using the sci-kit learn dataset generator again.
 - The first data set contains the same blobs as for the first SVM in the last lab